hubertchoo/hubert-jekyll-theme/README.md

     username:
     link:

+# Add in these if you are using google analytics
+google_analytics_id:
+google_analytics_domain:
 ```
 Those socials filled in will automatically be added as navigation tabs.
 You can add your own socials, as long as the names correspond the their Font Awesome icon.